karlvr/openapi-generator-plus-generators/packages/typescript-express-example-server/README.md

 # TypeScript Express Example Server API generator for OpenAPI Generator+

-An [OpenAPI Generator+](https://github.com/karlvr/openapi-generator-plus) module for a TypeScript API server using Express to serve example responses.
+An [OpenAPI Generator+](https://github.com/karlvr/openapi-generator-plus) template for a TypeScript API server using Express to serve example responses.

 If you've added example responses in your OpenAPI spec then this server will output them in response to API requests.
 If you've specified multiple requests it will randomly choose between them.